 Each year the Water Center supports a Virginia Tech student (second-semester sophomore or above) for a semester-long, paid internship.
 The Water Center envisions the internship as an opportunity for a student to experience learning and work activities that will enhance the student’s knowledge about, and skills useful for, a variety of possible water-related careers.
 In offering the internship, the Water Center seeks to further its Virginia General Assembly-mandated functions, which include to “disseminate new information and facilitate transfer and application of new technology; …[and] encourage the development of academic programs in water resources management….”

-The intern will work approximately 10 hours per week throughout the semester at a variety of tasks at the Water Center offices in Cheatham Hall on the Virginia Tech campus, in water-related labs, or at field sites.
-The internship may also involve learning experiences from time to time at other locations relevant to water in Virginia, for example, possible visits to government agencies, businesses, or other educational institutions.
+The intern will work approximately 10 hours per week throughout the spring semester at a variety of tasks.
+Opportunities could include time at the Water Center offices in Cheatham Hall on the Virginia Tech campus, in water-related labs, or at field sites.

 Specific intern tasks will be based on the opportunities currently available at the Water Center or elsewhere, in conjunction with specific learning objectives identified collaboratively by the intern and the intern supervisor.
 Activities will be coordinated by the intern supervisor, but will include experiences with staff, faculty, and graduate students affiliated with the Water Center.

 If you have questions about this program, please contact Associate Director Kevin McGuire.